Where wildness, voice and visibility meet

 July 2025

-Guardian Poem of the Week, Bethany Handley’s humorous, subversive poem examines the treatment of disabled people whilst flying, and the wider, social barriers that disable them.
+Handley’s humorous, subversive poem examines the treatment of disabled people whilst flying, and the wider, social barriers that disable them.
+The Guardian's Poem of the Week.

 Read Now